shinbutou/intern_blackhole/README.md

 * Node.js
 * Express.js

 The project was my first full-stack project.
 The clock-in system includes features like log-in, access control.
-It also features RWD (responsive web design), which enables easy access .
+It also features RWD (responsive web design), which enables easy access via.
 The whole project was completed through an autodidact learning experience , all componenets done by myself.